 Nicosia district government general manager Constantinos Parmaklis may have committed abuses of his powers in his previous role as general manager of the district’s water board, as well as “other possible corruption offences”, according to a report released by the anti-corruption authority on Thursday.

-The authority’s report state that the audit office had initially examined Parmaklis and found evidence of possible abuses of power, and as such forwarded them on to the authority, which examined a total of 70 complaints against him.
+The authority’s report states that the Audit Office had initially examined Parmaklis and found evidence of possible abuses of power, and as such forwarded them on to the authority, which examined a total of 70 complaints against him.

-Regarding the possibility of criminal liability, it made reference to a tender which was put out for the supply and installation of “shading systems” for the water board, stating that Parmaklis’ wife is the first cousin of the director of the company which won the tender.
+Regarding the possibility of criminal liability, it made reference to a tender which was put out for the supply and installation of blinds for the (now-defunct) Nicosia Water Board, stating that Parmaklis’ wife is the first cousin of the director of the company which won the tender.

-It said that given this, the company should have been excluded from the case.
+It said that given this, the company should have been excluded from the tender.

 However, it said, he instead visited the premises of the business which won the tender before the process had been completed, and “urged its director to submit a lower price within the framework of a new tender process”.